TheComputerNerd88/Signet-website/README.md

 Please don't hesitate to contact us, as we are always here to help, and we hope to get back to you as soon as possible.

 #### Japanese Office
-Hardware Engineer: Andrew does not know Yuki's email
+Director: Andrew does not know Yuki's email

 #### Australian Office
-Management: henry007a@gmail.com
+Software: henry007a@gmail.com
-Website Designer: andrew007t@gmail.com